jaydenrasmussen/quick-generator/README.md

 - Use `-v` or `--version` flag to define the version of the project
 - Use the `-a` or `--author` flag to define the author of the project
 - Use the `-e` or  `--electron` flag to include electron in the project
+- Use the `-x` or `--express` flag to include express in the project